onetep-devel/tutorials/source/T8_lysozyme.rst

 information.
 To find it, search the output file for ``Total energy in solvent``.
-This section breaks down the different energy contributions and states the total energies in vacuum (gas phase) and in solvent as well as the solvation free energy. :numref:`Figure T8_energies` summarizes the energy values obtained.
+This section breaks down the different energy contributions and states the total energies in vacuum (gas phase) and in solvent as well as the solvation free energy.
+:numref:`list-table T8_energies` summarizes the energy values obtained.
 To estimate the binding free energy we simply apply equation :eq:`net` to yield: